The Endura Shumba II is an affordable wraparound option that lets you see the bigger picture, says seasoned cyclist Matt Ray.

 The problem with high-performance lenses is that they do spoil you, so even though I didn’t expect Oakley or Zeiss levels of clarity from these value-orientated lenses, I did kind of miss them.

-That said, once I started playing around with the interchangeable lenses of the Endura Shumba II, I realised that on shady days I had probably been riding around with too much tint from sunglasses that couldn’t adapt.
+That said, once I started playing around with the interchangeable lenses of the Endura Shumba II, I realized that on shady days I had probably been riding around with too much tint from sunglasses that couldn’t adapt.

 OK, so the rubber on the arms may be slightly less grippy and the face-hugging design of the Shumba II offers slightly less ventilation, but these are a well-designed cycling-specific sunglasses that can adapt to our ‘four seasons in a day’ UK conditions.

-These less-costly lenses do seem to attract more dirt and grease, so I resorted to holding them in the microfibre bag as I swapped between the mirrored, light bronze and clear options, and fiddled with the adjustable nose piece.
+These less-costly lenses do seem to attract more dirt and grease, so I resorted to holding them in the microfiber bag as I swapped between the mirrored, light bronze and clear options, and fiddled with the adjustable nose piece.

 Endura Shumba II performance